 About Schoolies week and Safer Schoolies

-Upon finishing year 12, many school leavers head to the Gold Coast to celebrate Schoolies week, with Surfers Paradise being one of the most popular destinations.
-Some graduates also travel to other key holiday destinations across Australia and overseas.
+Many school leavers head to the Gold Coast to celebrate Schoolies Week and Surfers Paradise is one of the most popular Schoolies destinations.
+Some graduates also travel to other key holiday destinations across Australia and overseas for end of year celebrations.

-Schoolies celebrations often consist of parties and festivals run by different organisations.
+Schoolies Week often consists of parties and festivals run by different organisations.

 Safer Schoolies is a Queensland Government initiative dedicated to: